zakEther/solidity-learn/readme.md

-# solidity course
+This is a solidity crash course

-Solidity course from scratch